Nick Offerman addresses ‘homophobic hate’ related to his guest role on ‘Last of Us’ | KRDO

 He added that he hopes to see “more of that” representation before thanking the showrunners, his family and, hilariously, “my bride, my puzzle coach and legal property: Megan Mullally.”

-Offerman’s one-episode arc on “The Last of Us” centers on an emotionally-driven heartbreaking love story between his character Bill, a surly doomsday survivalist, and the nomad he reluctantly took in named Frank, played by Murray Bartlett.
+Offerman’s one-episode arc on “The Last of Us” centers on an emotionally-driven, heartbreaking love story between his character Bill, a surly doomsday survivalist, and the nomad he reluctantly takes in named Frank, played by Murray Bartlett.

 Offerman also won an Emmy for his performance in the episode.